Basis-Theory/basistheory-go/docs/ApplicationsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiApplicationsRegenerateKeyRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiRegenerateKeyRequest struct via the builder pattern

 Name | Type | Description  | Notes